aagricola/19-I/10-week_Arduino/README.md

 ## Homework:

-- Project proposal
+- Project proposal - send to me by Monday
 - Order / purchase necessary materials and bring to next week's work week
-- Two readings, one on Code and another on alternative interfaces, gender, and poetic interactivity
+- Two readings, one on code and another on alternative interfaces, gender, and poetic interactivity

 ## Resources